 A Partnership between GGAC and UCSF

-- Data Sciences – Statistics, Programming, Medicine, Dentistry, Imaging, Public Health, Environmental Science
+- Data Sciences – Statistics, Programming, Medicine, Dentistry, Public Health, Environmental Science

-- Earth Sciences – Environmental Science, Sustainability, Soil and Water Conservation, Nature, Geology, Chemistry, Material Science
+- Earth Sciences – Environmental Sciences, Sustainability, Soil and Water Conservation, Nature, Geology, Chemistry

 “I’m so glad I can participate in the F.I.T.
 Program, and I think it came at a perfect time in society and the world with the pandemic.”
 Beck M. (Junior, Acalanes High School)